ck4adventure/recipe-app/src/content/unity/review-1.md

 Scripts are stored in `Assets > Scripts`.
 Use the plus sign just below the `Project` label to add a new script.
 Whatever a script is given for a title, the class it creates will be given the same class name.
 If you need to change it later, right click on the file to `Rename` it.
 Unity will change the inner class name for you.

 Scripts are attached via drag-n-drop to game objects in the hierarchy.
 Editing and compiling take place in `Visual Studio` rather than Unity.
 A common rookie mistake is to write scripts and forget to attach them to their objects.

+##### Adding Materials

+Materials are the way to give objects their physical characteristics.
+As an example, edge colliders won't function until given a material which defines how that edge collider reacts when a collision is registered.
+Two important physical properties determined by the material are `friction` and `bounciness`.

 ##### Adding Game Objects